forta-network/docs/docs/sdk.md

 ## getJsonRpcUrl

 A convenience function called `getJsonRpcUrl` can be used to load a JSON-RPC URL for your agent.
 When running in production, this function will return a URL injected by the scan node that is running the agent.
-When running locally in development, this function will return the `jsonRpcUrl` property specified in your forta.config.json file.
+When running locally in development, this function will return the `jsonRpcUrl` property specified in your forta.config.json file (or `https://cloudflare-eth.com/` by default).

 ## getEthersProvider

 `getEthersProvider` is a convenience function that returns an [ethers.js Provider](https://docs.ethers.io/v5/api/providers/) which can be used to interact with the blockchain.
 The value from `getJsonRpcUrl` will be used as the JSON-RPC endpoint to connect to.

+## getTransactionReceipt

+A convenience function called `getTransactionReceipt` can be used to fetch the entire receipt of a transaction and returned in a format matching the SDK `Receipt` interface.

 ## createBlockEvent